-Your counsellor cannot have more than one role with you, which means s/he cannot have social or business relationships with you now or even in the future after you are not longer a client (e.g., s/he cannot accept an invitation to your party, become friends with you, have you do contract work in her/his office).
+Your counsellor cannot have more than one role with you, which means they cannot have social or business relationships with you now or even in the future after you are not longer a client (e.g., they cannot accept an invitation to your party, become friends with you, have you do contract work in their office).
 It also means that counsellors cannot provide therapy to friends or family members.

-When your counsellor finds him- or herself in a "dual relationship" with you (e.g., you and your counsellor are on the same sports team, attend the same church, have a friend in common, etc.) your counsellor will discuss this situation with you so both of you know what to expect when you meet outside the counselling office.
+When your counsellor finds themself in a "dual relationship" with you (e.g., you and your counsellor are on the same sports team, attend the same church, have a friend in common, etc.) your counsellor will discuss this situation with you so both of you know what to expect when you meet outside the counselling office.